pieter-degroote/lab-tests-concepts/UltimateKEYS - Swapped Accented Letters/README.md

 **=&gt; _Please note that this version has not been thoroughly tested yet, and might contain bugs, flaws, shortcomings..._**
 **=&gt; _Install (or integrate) this '.keylayout' file at your own caution and responsibility&nbsp;!_**

+## Bug(s) in MSKLC

+During testing, I found a smaller bug with the MSKLC version, as the capital character 'É' did not work correctly.
+I believe that this is a bug in MSKLC rather than in this UltimateKEYS port.